Creative Writing (Joint Honours)

 You will receive feedback on practice assessments and on formal assessments undertaken by coursework.
 Feedback is intended to support learning and you are encouraged to discuss it with personal academic tutors and module tutors as appropriate.
 You will be provided with feedback on formal course work assessments within 20 working days of hand-in.

 Creative Writing develops student skills the production of work for a range of genres, helping graduates to enter the media industries with a substantial portfolio of writing.

 The course introduces the writer to many potential areas of employment within the publishing, online and traditional print industries, as well as opportunities within web-based marketing and narrative development.
 This course also provides a strong basis for further postgraduate study and academic research.

-Creative and Professional Writing graduates enter careers in:
+Creative Writing graduates enter careers in: